-The capital of Spain started as a Roman settlement called “Matrice” around 200 BC.
+The capital of Spain emerged from the Moorish city of Madschrit in the 10th century AD.
 With three million inhabitants, it is now the third largest city in the EU after Paris and London.
 The relatively unimportant city was chosen as the capital by the Spanish kings because of its central location on the Iberian Peninsula.
 Madrid did not actually become an economic and cultural center of Spain until the 19th and 20th centuries.
 Consequently, the city's medieval architectural landscape is far outdone by such ancient cities as Toledo, Seville and Granada.
 No city can compete with Madrid, however, when it comes to nightlife: the multitude of bars, bodegas and restaurants are impossible to overlook.

 Opened in 1916 as a market hall, the cast-iron building was converted into Madrid's first culinary market in 2009.
 In the meantime a fantastic gastronomic range has been established there.
 With over 10 million visitors, it is regarded as the culinary temple and modern quintessence of Spanish cuisine.
 Everything is available; Iberian ham, fresh seafood, Mediterranean rice dishes or special cheeses from Castile, Asturias or the Basque Country.
 Over 30 fixed and mobile stalls guarantee a wide selection.

 Of the fairytale splendour of the Bourbon rulers